MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/powershell/remove-licenses-from-user-accounts-with-office-365-powershell.md

 # Remove licenses from user accounts with Office 365 PowerShell

-**Summary:** Explains how to use Office 365 PowerShell to remove Office 365 licenses that were previously assigned to users.

 ## Use the Azure Active Directory PowerShell for Graph module

 First, [connect to your Office 365 tenant](connect-to-office-365-powershell.md#connect-with-the-azure-active-directory-powershell-for-graph-module).